 Moving can be a stressful.
-On top of all the packing and planning, you probably have felt a little anxious moving to a new area.
-It takes time to get a adjusted to a new home and a new neighborhood.
+On top of all the packing and planning, you probably feel a little anxious about moving to a new area.
+After all, It takes time to get a adjusted to a new home and a new neighborhood.

 The housing market has rebounded since the 2008 economic recession and it’s safe to say that Tampa’s housing market has rebounded right along with it.
 In fact, the Tampa Bay area is enjoying some of the healthiest market ratings in the nation, according to Investopedia.